Process Overview

 Where do I list my officer titles?

-You do not need to write your officer titles on your composite form.
-You will provide them in your online myGYB account.
+You do not need to write your officer titles on your Composite form.
+Your chapter contact will provide these via your chapter’s online myGYB account.

 Do you re-touch the photos?